breezechen/YAPM/YAPM/README.txt

 Some other pieces of code come from the public domain :
 - KernelMemory driver by ShareVB
+- All the code used by the Dependecies Viewer from ShareVB too
-- Some other tiny pieces of code
+- Some other tiny pieces of code from other people.

 See the license.rtf file for details about the license.